When buying life insurance, don’t choose a policy before you understand the financial needs of your beneficiaries.

 - How much do your beneficiaries need for personal necessities such as food, clothing and transportation?

-A good needs analysis also considers how much the death benefit from the life insurance policy is likely to earn if it's invested, says Larry Ginsburg of Ginsburg Financial Advisors in Oakland, Calif., a longtime board member of the United Policyholders consumer advocacy group.
+A good needs analysis also considers how much the death benefit from the life insurance policy is likely to earn if it’s invested, says Larry Ginsburg of Ginsburg Financial Advisors in Oakland, Calif., and former longtime board member of the United Policyholders consumer advocacy group.

 Be honest when doing a needs analysis, Ginsburg advises.
 The insurance company selling you a policy isn’t likely to ask for tax returns to verify the information you’ve provided, but the final analysis will be only as good as your answers.